 The importance of a crisis communication strategy

-Communication is key to getting through a crisis because it keeps all the necessary players, ranging from a single office to a global audience, informed.
+Communication is key to getting through a crisis because it keeps all the necessary players -- ranging from a single office to a global audience -- informed.
 As the crisis develops and evolves, the organization should update its communications.

-Methods of communication include:
+Methods of communication include the following:

 - A call tree, in which a team member calls a designated fellow employee or employees to communicate the message.

 - Automated notification, such as a recorded voice message broadcast to employees.

 - Posting on social media, such as Twitter -- now called X -- and Facebook.

 It's crucial to regularly test the crisis communication plan to ensure it will hold up in the event of an actual incident.
 For example, an organization could run through its call tree or management could send out an automated messaging test.

 Crisis response communications might have to be sent to various people.
 According to Ready.gov, potential audiences include customers, survivors affected by the incident and their families, employees and their families, media, the community, company management and investors, elected officials and other authorities, and suppliers.
 Contact information for all these audiences should be updated regularly.
 During an incident, the message should remain consistent across the different audiences.